 You Have Deadlines for Filing a Lawsuit for Nursing Home Abuse

-The sooner you begin your case, the better you will be to protect your loved one’s rights.
+The sooner you begin your case, the better you will be able to protect your loved one’s rights.
 Under S.C.
-Ann § 15-3-530, you generally have three years from the date of injury to file a lawsuit.
+Ann §15-3-530, you generally have three years from the date of injury to file a lawsuit.

 Filing past this deadline may result in the court dismissing your case.
 Do not let a negligent party get away with causing your loved one’s abuse without a fight.
 Act now to secure your right to compensation.

-Work With a Nursing Home Abuse Lawyer in Charleston, SC
+Work with a Charleston Nursing Home Abuse Attorney Today

 The personal injury lawyers from George Sink, P.A.
 Injury Lawyers will review your loved one’s case for free.
 We can help you hold their abuser liable for their expenses, losses, and pain and suffering.
 Call our office today to get started.